 New certificates, degrees and graduate programs, including articulation arrangements with other institutions, must be approved by The Graduate School.
 Many proposals also require approval by the SUNY-system and NYSED.
 Normally, departments/programs will begin the process by consulting with The Graduate School staff to assemble the information necessary for review.

-New "campus" certificates must be approved by The Graduate School, including the Graduate Council and then, via The Graduate School, by the SUNY-system and NYSED.
-Once submitted to The Graduate School, the process requires a year or more for completion.
+New Advanced Graduate ("campus") Certificates must be approved by The Graduate School (including the Graduate Council), and then, via The Graduate School, approved and registered with the SUNY-System and NYSED.
+A signed cover letter and the completed SUNY proposal form must be sent to the SUNY Provost at firstname.lastname@example.org.
+The completed form and appended items should be sent as a single, continuously paginated document, following SUNY's 2014-updated instructions.
+Once the proposal has been initially submitted to The Graduate School, the process requires a year or more for completion.

-New graduate degrees must be approved by The Graduate School, which includes the Provost, Vice Provost & Dean of The Graduate School and Graduate Council (reviewed first by Curriculum Committee).
+New Graduate Degrees must first be approved by The Graduate School, which includes the Vice Provost & Dean of The Graduate School and Graduate Council (after initial review by the Curriculum Committee).
 A market analysis and a business plan are required.
 The Graduate School may assist with these, but the requirement is the responsibility of those making the proposal.

-Upon completion of a draft of the LOI, please send an electronic copy to The Graduate School for review.
+Upon completion of a draft of the LOI, please send an electronic copy to The Graduate School.